AndreiMisiukevich/HotReload/README.md

 # Run your app and start developing with **HotReload**!

 1) Your device/simulator/emulator will be discovered automatically. (**IMPORTANT**:
-Make sure you your PC/Mac and device/emulator are in the same local network.)
+Make sure your PC/Mac and device/emulator are in the same local network.)

-2) If your device and PC/Laptop are in different subnets (or extensio doesn't discover device), you should specify your Extension's IP during reloader setup
+2) If your device and PC/Laptop are in different subnets (or extension doesn't discover device), you should specify your Extension's IP during reloader setup

 ```csharp
 HotReloader.Current.Run(this, new HotReloader.Configuration